wpcodefactory/ajax-product-search-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.4 =
-Fix plugin's old slug on some places
+* Fix metabox about pro
+* Fix gitignore to not exclude important folders